micmejia/bible-dump/NKJV/Mark/Mark 15.md

 ###### 1
-Immediately, in the morning, the chief priests held a consultation with the elders and scribes and the whole council; and they bound Jesus, led _Him_ away, and delivered _Him_ to Pilate.
+Immediately, in the morning, the chief priests held a consultation with the elders and scribes and the whole council; and they bound Jesus, led Him away, and delivered Him to Pilate.

 ###### 2
 Then Pilate asked Him, "Are You the King of the Jews?"
-He answered and said to him, "_It is as_ you say."
+He answered and said to him, "It is as you say."

 ###### 3
 And the chief priests accused Him of many things, but He answered nothing.